McBlueFrog/Legacy-of-Kain-Soul-Reaver-2-Patch/README.md

 -DirectX8to9 by (https://github.com/crosire/d3d8to9)
 -Reshade by (https://reshade.me)
--Fix for Opening by us
+-Fix for Opening by me
--Single Core Fix by us
+-Single Core Fix by me
--Steam Fix by us
+-Steam Fix by me

 And Thank you so much!